-In this post, we’ll go over the specific reasons why this peer-to-peer lending has become one of my favorites, discuss my experience as an investor (including my account balance and returns) and have a look at my auto invest settings on the platform.
+In this post, we’ll go over the specific reasons why this peer-to-peer lending has become one of my favorites, discuss my experience as an investor and have a look at my auto invest settings on the platform.

 Before we get into it, please remember that none of this is investment advice, just my personal opinion based on my own experience as an investor.

 Let’s start with a bit of background about Robocash.
 After all, we want to know who we are trusting with our hard earned money.

 The Robocash Group